-The infant mortality rate for babies of mothers born outside the UK was 4.2 deaths per 1,000 live births compared with 3.8 deaths per 1,000 live births for mothers born inside the UK.
-The highest infant mortality rates were for babies of mothers born in the Caribbean (7.4 deaths per 1,000 live births) and mothers born in Bangladesh and Western Africa (both 6.4 deaths per 1,000 live births).
-Babies of mothers born in the Caribbean also had the highest stillbirth rate (9.8 deaths per 1,000 total births).
-Differences in infant mortality rates by mother's country of birth are likely to reflect underlying factors including mother's age, together with a range of other sociodemographic characteristics mentioned earlier in this bulletin.
+The infant mortality rate for babies of mothers born outside the UK was 4.2 deaths per 1,000 live births compared with 3.6 deaths per 1,000 live births for mothers born inside the UK.
+The highest infant mortality rates were for babies of mothers born in the Caribbean (9.0 deaths per 1,000 live births) and mothers born in Central Africa (8.3 deaths per 1,000 live births) (please note this rate has been calculated from fewer than 20 deaths and its reliability as a measure maybe affected by the small number of events).
+Babies of mothers born in the Caribbean also had the highest stillbirth rate (8.3 deaths per 1,000 total births).
+Differences in infant mortality rates by mother's country of birth are likely to reflect underlying factors including mother's age, together with a range of other socio-demographic characteristics mentioned earlier in this bulletin.